 Domain Authority (DA) is a search engine ranking score developed by Moz that predicts how likely a website is to rank in search results.
-Scored 0-100, it's calculated from factors including linking root domains and total links.
-DA is not a Google ranking factor but correlates with rankings.
+Scored 0-100, it’s calculated from factors including linking root domains and total links.
+DA is not a Google ranking factor, but it correlates with rankings.
 Use it as a comparative metric, not an absolute measure.

 What is Domain Authority?